Pratt & Whitney Canada

 The Falcon 8X has a larger cabin than the 7X and can fly 6,450 nautical miles non-stop.
 With a service ceiling of 51,000 feet and a cruising speed of 529 knots, the 8X is also faster than the 7X by 43 knots.
 It is now the flagship of the Dassault Falcon Jet product line.
 The aircraft is powered by three Pratt & Whitney Canada PW307D turbofan engines.

-The launch customer, Amjet is a business aircraft management and charter company that also… Continue reading
+The launch customer, Amjet is a business aircraft management and charter company that also offers MRO services and operates a… Continue reading

 A mission to bring a sick worker at the Amudsen-Scott South Pole Station back from Antarctica for medical treatment was successful concluded.
 That patient, and another patient that while not in as serious condition was also evacuated to mitigate risk, arrived safely in Chile for medical treatment unavailable at the research station.